• Art Magazine

 The increased environmental and social awareness has a significant impact on the jewelry industry, and more and more consumers are calling for transparency in material procurement and manufacturing processes, which urges companies more sustainability and ethics.

-Brands like Pandora have undertaken to use fully recycled gold and silver by 2025 and thus significantly reduce their effects on the environment.
-While diamonds bred in the laboratory are becoming increasingly popular as a more sustainable alternative to funded diamonds.
+Brands like Pandora have committed to using fully recycled gold and silver by 2025, significantly reducing their environmental impact.
+Meanwhile, lab-grown diamonds are gaining popularity as a more sustainable alternative to mined diamonds.

 Designers such as Pippa Small work with artisan communities in the global south to promote fair trade and maintain old processes, which leads to breathtaking creations that respect people and the environment.